Searching ...

 Outdoor adventurers will find big excitement and serenity in equal measure.
 In town runs the Kingsport Greenbelt, an 8-mile paved pedestrian path linking historic sites and parks.
 It’s part of an extensive parks and recreation system spanning 38 managed parks with sports fields, splash pads, playgrounds, and municipal golf courses.

-Remember, Kingsport sits in the Appalachian mountains, so all the mountain activities are nearby.
+Remember, Kingsport is in the East Tennessee Appalachian mountains, so all the mountain activities are nearby.
 Hike through the lushly forested hills and preserves; nearby Warriors’ Path State Park is the most visited in Tennessee.
 People come to camp and mountain bike at its facilities, too.

 Mountain fun isn’t limited to the lands.
 Those living in Kingsport kayak on the tranquil Holston River and fish for rainbow trout on Fort Patrick Henry Lake, accessible through multiple marinas and a 950-acre lakeside park.
-Adrenaline seekers will love a day whitewatering on the Nolichucky River.
+Adrenaline seekers will love a day whitewater rafting on the Nolichucky River.

 Bountiful recreational opportunities add to the community development of its youngest members.
 Besides the arts, sports, and parks already mentioned, Kingsport has an adventure park at Bays Park and a historic carousel downtown inside Pal’s Roundhouse.
 The castle playground at Johnson Elementary is a community favorite, as is the Adams Memorial Skate Park, which has 10,000 square feet of space for kids to work on their skate and bike skills.